psimoneau22/leaf-util/README.md

 # any-leaf
 any-leaf provides utility methods for traversing a JSON object and performing checks or returning values from leaf nodes.
-This library has not dependencies
+This library has no dependencies

 ## Installation:
     npm install --save any-leaf